 However, it’s important to note that the federal mileage reimbursement rates usually change every year, with the current 2020 standard mileage rate being 57.5center per mile.

 Many businesses usually use the standard mileage reimbursement rate.
 But this may also vary depending on the industry.
-A good example being the standard rates for medical purposes is 17 cents per mile in 2020, while charity related activities have a 14 cents mileage reimbursement per mile.
+A good example being the standard rate for medical purposes is 17 cents per mile in 2020, while charity-related activities have a 14 cents mileage reimbursement per mile.